-- brown or dark patches on the white area of the eye.
+- new brown or dark patches appearing on the white area of the eye

-These symptoms can be caused by other eye conditions, but tell your GP or optician if you notice them.
+These symptoms can be caused by other eye conditions.
+But if you have any of these or any other eye changes, tell your GP or optician straight away.

-The cause of eye melanoma is not known.
-But there are risk factors that can increase your chance of developing it.
+Doctors do not know what causes eye melanoma.
+But there are risk factors that can increase the chance of developing it.

 - fair or red hair

 - blue eyes.